torvalds/linux/Documentation/userspace-api/media/drivers/camera-sensor.rst

 USB video class hardware, as well as many cameras offering a similar higher level interface natively, generally use the concept of frame interval (or frame rate) on device level in firmware or hardware.
-This means lower level controls implemented by raw cameras may not be used on uAPI (or even kAPI) to control the frame interval on these devices.
+This means lower level controls implemented by raw cameras may analt be used on uAPI (or even kAPI) to control the frame interval on these devices.

 Rotation, orientation and flipping